dropzone/dropzone/readme.md

 # Dropzone.js Version 0.1.6-dev

-Dropzone.js is a light weight JavaScript library based on jQuery that turns an HTML div into a dropzone.
-This means that a user can drag and drop a file onto it, and the file gets uploaded to the server.
+Dropzone.js is a light weight JavaScript library for [ender](http://ender.no.de) that turns an HTML element into a dropzone.
+This means that a user can drag and drop a file onto it, and the file gets uploaded to the server via AJAX.

-> You have to include jQuery manually if you want to use dropzone.
-> I'm currently refactoring that.

 ## Main features

 - Image thumbnail previews.
-Simply register the callback `thumbnail(file, data)` and display the image wherever you like.
+Simply register the callback `thumbnail(file, data)` and display the image wherever you like
-- Multiple files
+- Multiple files and synchronous uploads
 - Progress updates
-- Big files are no problem
+- Support for large files

+## Browser support

+- Chrome 7+
+- Firefox 4+
+- IE 10+
+- Opera 12+
+- Safari 5+

 ## Why another library?